kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 it robust one should check the existence of a file, and if a FITS file has more than one header, one should prompt a user to specify the header.
-We also have to deal with alternate headers for world coordinate systems etc. etc.
+We also have to deal with alternate headers for world coordinate systems (WCS) etc. etc.

 .. note::

       To facilitate parameter settings we implemented so called :term:`prompt functions`.
-   These are external functions which read context and then set reasonable defaults for the required parameters in a prompt.
+      These are external functions which read context in a terminal and then set reasonable defaults for the required parameters in a prompt.
+      These functions can serve as templates for more advanced functions which are used in gui environments.

 The projection class from :mod:`wcs` is a parser for header information.
 It prepares